 - Foot pain: People are more likely to have foot pain in later life as the skin becomes thinner and less elastic.
 Painful feet can usually be treated.

-- Fungal infections between the toes causing redness, blisters or itching: Use an over the counter fungal sprays or creams.
+- Fungal infections between the toes causing redness, blisters or itching: Use an over-the- counter fungal spray or cream.
 And, talk to your doctor.
-Make sure your feet, including the area between the toes, is dry to prevent infections,
+Make sure your feet, including the area between the toes, are dry to prevent infections.

 - Ingrown toenails: Cut toenails regularly to avoid ingrown toenails caused by the nail growing too long and cutting into the skin.
 Keep in mind that many older adults can’t bend down to cut their own toenails.